hossbeast/fab/libxapi/README.md

-libxapi
+# libxapi
-===

 libxapi is a light-weight exception handling library for C.

+xapi is a calling convention in which the return value of a function is reserved to communicate the success or failure of the function.

+An application using libxapi will generally follow the xapi convention everywhere

+## Usage

-First, you specify a table of error codes that your component can encounter.
+First, specify a table of error codes that your component can encounter.

+    # APP.errtab
+    1 FOO  the foo has failed
+    2 BAR  the bar is broken

-Then, throughout your code, use the fatal macro to invoke other xapi-enabled functions
+Use the fail macro to raise an exception, and use the fatal macro to invoke other xapi-enabled functions

     int foo() {
+      enter;         // first line in any xapi-enabled function

       char * str = 0;
       fatal(xmalloc, &str, 100);    // call another xapi-enabled function

       fail(EBAD);    // raise an exception

- finally:
-   free(str);     // cleanup
+    finally:         // xapi-enabled functions end with finally/coda free(str);     // cleanup
     coda;
     }

+## How it works

-When a top-level xapi function is called, and an exception is raised during its execution, one of two things will happen.
+When an exception is raised, the callstack will unwind and, from the perspective of the top-level xapi-enabled function, one of two things will happen

+### XAPI_ERRCODE

 If you compile with -DXAPI_ERRCODE, the function returns an int that encodes the error table and code for the exception, which you can use to get more information.

+    void main() {
- int res = foo();
- if((res = foo())) {
+      int res = foo();                      // foo is a xapi-enabled function if((res = foo())) {
-   char * name = libfoo_errname(res);  // ENOMEM
+        char * name = libfoo_errname(res);  // "ENOMEM"
-   char * desc = libfoo_errdesc(res);  // not enough space
+        char * desc = libfoo_errdesc(res);  // "not enough space"
-   char * str  = libfoo_errstr(res);   // ENOMEM : not enough space
+        char * str  = libfoo_errstr(res);   // "ENOMEM : not enough space"
       }
+    }

+It is not necessary to link with libxapi.so when compiling with -DXAPI_ERRCODE

+### XAPI_UNWIND

 If you compile with -DXAPI_UNWIND, the top-level xapi function can produce a backtrace

+    int foo() {
+      enter;

       finally:
        if(XAPI_UNWINDING)
          xapi_backtrace();    // print a backtrace to stderr coda;
+    }

-There is no overhead because libxapi does no allocation or counting until an exception is raised.
-This does mean that, in the case of an actual ENOMEM, constructing the calltree will fail, so it is recommended to pre-allocate the calltree
+libxapi does no allocation or counting until an exception is raised.
+This mean that in the case of an actual ENOMEM, constructing the calltree will fail, so it is recommended to pre-allocate memory to libxapi, viz.

+ #include "xapi/mm.h"

  int main() {
-   xapi_preallocate(100);
+   xapi_allocate(100);
    ...
    finally : coda;
  }

+## Features

+* For various backtrace options, see xapi/trace.h
+* To catch an exception during unwinding, inspect it, and conditionall discard it, see xapi_calltree_unwind
+* To serialize/deserialize a calltree, see xapi_calltree_freeze / memblk.h

+## Implementation Details

+The body of a xapi function consists of two parts, the main body and the finally block.
+The fail macro may be used in either block.
+The only difference is that, if fail is invoked in the finally block, the remainder of the finally block will be skipped, and the function will return

+## Notes

-The libxlinux library provides xapi wrappers for most linux calls (open, read, write, etc)
+libxlinux is a library that provides xapi wrappers for most linux calls (open, read, write, etc)